instalar-servidor-web-xampp

 </html>

-Finally, in the browser we enter this path “localhost:81\HelloWorld”.
-We will see that the result is as follows.
+Finally, in the browser, we enter the route “localhost:81\HelloWorld”.
+We will see that the result is the following.

 instalar-servidor-web-xampp-hello-world

 Our simple “Hello World” page.
-It is not the most sophisticated web page in the world (in fact, it could hardly be less) but… this means that everything is working correctly!
+It’s not the most sophisticated web page in the world (in fact, it could hardly be less so) but… this means everything is working correctly!

-Now you can create as many folders (i.e., web pages) as you need, and we will access them in the same way by indicating the localhost path followed by the folder name.
+Now you can create as many folders (i.e., websites) as we need, and we will access them in the same way by indicating the localhost path followed by the folder name.